abhitopia/notes/smart_reply.md

 * system is currently used in Inbox by Gmail
 * responsible for assisting with 10% of all mobile responses.

-## Computation

-- **Response Clustering**
-  - cluser responses with same intent.
-    - Eg., _"Yes, I'll be there"_ has same intent as _"I will be there"_
-  - diversity
-    - ensure suggestions do not belong to same cluster.

 ## Architecture
 - **Preprocessing**